ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_aod_aeronet_assess.rst

    *Required settings for script*

-   * wavel: The wavelength of interest for the evaluation, currently set up for 440nm.
+   * wavel: The wavelength of interest for the evaluation, currently set up for 440nm
-   * aeronet_dir: String.
-Location of the observational AeroNET climatology.
+   * min_days_per_mon: The minimum number of days used to calculate the AOD monthly mean
+   * min_mon_per_seas: The minimum number of seasons used to calculate each seasonal mean.
+This must be between 1 and 3.
+   * min_seas_per_year: The minimum number of seasonal means in each year.
+This must be between 1 and 4.
+   * min_seas_per_clim: The minimum number of seasonal means used to calculate the multiannual seasonal mean.
+This must be btween 1 and the number of years of available AeroNET data.

    *Optional settings for script*